davidmz/ff-gfycat/README.md

 - Edit the `config.js`
 - Run `node index.js`

-Found gfycat.com IDs will be printed to the console.
+Found gfycat.com URLs will be printed to the console.